-- Buildings and structures shall be equal to the height of typical well-related nearby buildings and structures in the overlay district, and equal with the character of the Historic Landmark, as set forth in the historic development standards below or as defined in the designation documents or nomination. - 2.
+- Buildings and structures shall be congruous with the height of typical wellrelated nearby buildings and structures in the overlay district, and congruous with the character of the Historic Landmark, as set forth in the historic development standards below or as defined in the designation documents or nomination. - 2.
 Where the height regulations or allowed height encroachments of the underlying district conflict with these height requirements, the height requirements of the historic development standards shall control.